Arcimoto, Inc. (NASDAQ:FUV) Expected to Post Quarterly Sales of $1.61 Million

-Equities analysts forecast that Arcimoto, Inc. (NASDAQ:FUV – Get Rating) will announce $1.61 million in sales for the current quarter, Zacks Investment Research reports.
-Three analysts have made estimates for Arcimoto’s earnings.
-The highest sales estimate is $2.30 million and the lowest is $520,000.00.
-Arcimoto posted sales of $720,000.00 during the same quarter last year, which would indicate a positive year-over-year growth rate of 123.6%.
-The business is scheduled to announce its next quarterly earnings report on Monday, January 1st.
+Equities analysts expect Arcimoto, Inc. (NASDAQ:FUV – Get Rating) to report sales of $1.61 million for the current quarter, Zacks Investment Research reports.
+Three analysts have issued estimates for Arcimoto’s earnings, with the highest sales estimate coming in at $2.30 million and the lowest estimate coming in at $520,000.00.
+Arcimoto reported sales of $720,000.00 in the same quarter last year, which would indicate a positive year over year growth rate of 123.6%.
+The company is expected to report its next earnings results on Monday, January 1st.

-According to Zacks, analysts expect that Arcimoto will report full-year sales of $10.82 million for the current fiscal year, with estimates ranging from $5.31 million to $17.75 million.
-For the next financial year, analysts anticipate that the company will post sales of $99.73 million, with estimates ranging from $29.45 million to $170.00 million.
-Zacks’ sales averages are a mean average based on a survey of analysts that cover Arcimoto.
+On average, analysts expect that Arcimoto will report full year sales of $10.82 million for the current fiscal year, with estimates ranging from $5.31 million to $17.75 million.
+For the next fiscal year, analysts forecast that the company will post sales of $99.73 million, with estimates ranging from $29.45 million to $170.00 million.
+Zacks’ sales averages are a mean average based on a survey of research analysts that cover Arcimoto.

-Arcimoto (NASDAQ:FUV – Get Rating) last posted its earnings results on Thursday, March 31st.
-The company reported ($0.63) earnings per share for the quarter.
-The business had revenue of $1.16 million for the quarter.
+Arcimoto (NASDAQ:FUV – Get Rating) last announced its quarterly earnings results on Thursday, March 31st.
+The company reported ($0.63) EPS for the quarter.
+The business had revenue of $1.16 million during the quarter.
 Arcimoto had a negative return on equity of 88.20% and a negative net margin of 1,385.05%.
-During the same period last year, the firm posted ($0.19) EPS.
+During the same period last year, the firm earned ($0.19) earnings per share.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in FUV.
-Prospera Financial Services Inc acquired a new position in Arcimoto during the first quarter worth approximately $37,000.
-BNP Paribas Arbitrage SA increased its holdings in shares of Arcimoto by 389.6% in the third quarter.
-BNP Paribas Arbitrage SA now owns 5,165 shares of the company’s stock valued at $59,000 after purchasing an additional 4,110 shares during the period.
-Point72 Hong Kong Ltd acquired a new position in shares of Arcimoto in the fourth quarter valued at approximately $75,000.
-Level Four Advisory Services LLC acquired a new position in shares of Arcimoto in the first quarter valued at approximately $83,000.
-Finally, Sittner & Nelson LLC increased its holdings in shares of Arcimoto by 1,155.6% in the first quarter.
-Sittner & Nelson LLC now owns 13,435 shares of the company’s stock valued at $89,000 after purchasing an additional 12,365 shares during the period.
-24.66% of the stock is currently owned by institutional investors.
+A number of large investors have recently made changes to their positions in the business.
+Prospera Financial Services Inc purchased a new position in shares of Arcimoto during the 1st quarter valued at about $37,000.
+BNP Paribas Arbitrage SA lifted its position in shares of Arcimoto by 389.6% during the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 5,165 shares of the company’s stock valued at $59,000 after buying an additional 4,110 shares in the last quarter.
+Point72 Hong Kong Ltd purchased a new position in shares of Arcimoto during the 4th quarter valued at about $75,000.
+Level Four Advisory Services LLC purchased a new position in shares of Arcimoto during the 1st quarter valued at about $83,000.
+Finally, Sittner & Nelson LLC lifted its position in shares of Arcimoto by 1,155.6% during the 1st quarter.
+Sittner & Nelson LLC now owns 13,435 shares of the company’s stock valued at $89,000 after buying an additional 12,365 shares in the last quarter.
+24.66% of the stock is currently owned by institutional investors and hedge funds.

 Arcimoto, Inc designs, develops, manufactures, sells, and rents three-wheeled electric vehicles in the United States.
 Its flagship product is the Fun Utility Vehicle (FUV) use for everyday consumer trips.
 The company also provides Rapid Responder designed to perform emergency, security, and law enforcement services; Deliverator, an electric last-mile delivery solution to get goods where they need to go; Cameo, an FUV equipped with a rear-facing rear seat and a modified roof built for on-road filming; and Arcimoto Roadster, an unparalleled pure-electric on-road thrill machine.